Eating while Young and Black

-From 2012-2016, Naya conducted participatory research with African-American and Afro-Latinx teens to explore food in their gentrifying neighborhood.
-Grounded in black geographies and critical food studies, the project looked at food critically and socially, including the effects of racism on health, racial identities and food, food networks, and Black food knowledge.
+Most academic research and policymaking focuses on what Black youth are eating.
+Grounded in black geographies and critical food studies, EWYB approaches food critically and socially with attention to the effects of racism on health, racial identities and food, food networks, and Black food knowledge.

-(Re)Visiting the Corner Store: Black Youth, Gentrification, and Food Sovereignty.
-Under Review.
+[Book chapter] Jones, N. (Re)Visiting the Corner Store: Black Youth, Gentrification, and Food Sovereignty.
+In Race in the Marketplace: Crossing Critical Boundaries.